strongdm/charts/CONTRIBUTING.md

-If you would like to suggest changes, please file a Pull Request in this repository.
-Our team will review and communicate via the Pull Request.
+If you would like to suggest changes, please create an issue in this project.
+We also accept Pull Requests.